10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Cuttlefish diving in Ishigaki Okinawa Japan

 I had no idea about it before going to Ishigaki.
 Every year, at the beginning of March, you can observe the giant cuttlefish mating season in Osezaki Bay on the west coast of Ishigaki Island.
 It was mesmerising and nothing like I’ve seen before.
 If you stay still and breathe peacefully, they may approach you out of sheer curiosity.
-On the video below, you can see the male cuttlefish with stripes on their back and the female cuttlefish with dots on their backs.
+In the video below, you can see the male cuttlefish with stripes on their back and the female cuttlefish with dots on their backs.
 Female are carefully laying their eggs in the coral under the careful protection of their mate.

 If you are interested in coral conservation, the WWF coral village in Shiraho Village, on Ishigaki Island, was a comprehensive visit to understand how WWF Japan and local farmers are trying to tackle the problem of chemical run-offs that can damage coral reefs.
 According to the WWF website, a massive invasion of crown-of-thorns starfish has also massively impacted the reefs around Ishigaki.